Madhan-I/100DaysofCloud/README.md

 ## Madhan's Cloud Journey

-Hi, I am Madhan, Enterprise Content Management developer based out on Chennai.
+Hi, I am Madhan, a Enterprise Content Management developer based out in Chennai.

 - I was clueless as I really wanted to learn a new technology, but I don’t know which one to choose.
 At that time, I came across Cloud challenge by Google after that I decided my pave my aspiration path towards cloud and who would not do if it is for free.